mgutz/dat/README.md

 )
 ```

-is sent to the database with the args in-inlined
+is sent to the database with the args inlined bypassing
+prepared statement logic in the lib/pq layer.

 sql
 ```
 "INSERT INTO (a, b, c, d) VALUES (1, 2, 3, 4)"
 ```

-Using Interpolation provides other benefits:
+Interpolation provides these benefits:

-*   Performance improvement
+*   Performance improvements
-*   Debugging is simpler with interpolated SQL
+*   Debugging/tracing is simpler with interpolated SQL
-*   Use SQL constants like `NOW` and `DEFAULT`
+*   May use safe SQL constants like `dat.NOW` and `dat.DEFAULT`
-*   Expand placeholders with expanded slice values `$1 => (1, 2, 3)`
+*   Expand placeholders with slice values `$1 => (1, 2, 3)`

 Read [SQL Interpolation](https://github.com/mgutz/dat/wiki/Local-Interpolation) in wiki
-for more details.
+for more details regarding built-in safety guards.

 ## LICENSE